-A total of \$8,562 was expended and/or encumbered to support the meeting expenses of the Judicial Council's Civil Jury Instructions Advisory Committee and Criminal Jury Instructions Advisory Committee, and to cover the expense of obtaining copyright protection for the official civil and criminal jury instruction publications, Judicial Council of California Civil Jury Instructions (CACI) and Judicial Council of California Criminal Jury Instructions (CALCRIM).
+A total of \$5,255 was expensed to support the meeting expenses of the Judicial Council's Civil Jury Instructions Advisory Committee and the Criminal Jury Instructions Advisory Committee, and to cover the expense of obtaining copyright protection for the official civil and criminal jury instruction publications, Judicial Council of California Civil Jury Instructions (CACI) and Judicial Council of California Criminal Jury Instructions (CALCRIM).
 The advisory committees prepare new and revised instructions at least twice a year and propose their adoption to the Judicial Council.
-On approval, the instructions are then copyrighted and licensed to commercial publishers.
+Upon approval, the instructions are then copyrighted and licensed to commercial publishers.
 The publishers pay royalties to the Judicial Council based on sales of the instructions, and the Judicial Council's jury system improvement projects are supported by the royalty revenue from the publication of CACI and CALCRIM.